-Postdoctoral position in Algebraic Vision
+Postdoctoral position in Algebra-Geometric Foundations of Deep Learning or Computer Vision

 KTH Royal Institute of Technology, Stockholm